aubreyhayes47/LibreAssistant/README.md

    - System information (OS, Node.js version, etc.)
    - Error messages and logs
    - Which interface you're using (web, Electron, or Python)

+# Roadmap

+LibreAssistant is under active development.
+The immediate roadmap focuses on building a robust, user-friendly plugin system and empowering users with transparent, actionable AI tools.

+**Planned Features & Milestones:**

+- **Plugin System Core**: Develop the built-in plugin catalogue, one-click enable/disable, and visual plugin activity indicators.
+- **Plugin Management UI**: Intuitive interface for browsing, enabling, and configuring plugins—no technical knowledge required.
+- **Plugin Transparency**: Real-time visualization of which plugins are active and what data they access.

+**First-Party Plugins in Development:**

+1. **Local File I/O Plugin**
+   - Securely read and write files on your device, with explicit user consent for each operation.
+2. **CourtListener Plugin**
+   - Search and retrieve legal opinions and dockets from CourtListener.
+   - Simple, non-technical API key management and setup.
+3. **Brave Search Plugin**
+   - Search the web using Brave Search, with privacy-respecting integration.

+**Future Directions:**
+- More plugin types and third-party integrations
+- Enhanced plugin catalogue (ratings, search, categories)
+- Advanced visualizations of plugin activity
+- User scripting and automation
+- Accessibility and localization improvements

+Contributions and feedback are welcome as LibreAssistant evolves!

 ## License